UMMS Policy for Foreign Project Registration

 The Foreign Project Registration form was created to anticipate and address potential administrative, financial and/or legal issues that may arise in the development and implementation of foreign projects.
-The form asks investigators to provide details regarding the nature of their project so that the Office of Global Health (OGH), the Office of Research, and the International Project Administration Task Force (IPATF) can advise and better assist investigators through out the project’s lifespan.
-All projects will be kept on record available to the Office of the Dean.
+Investigators are asked to provide details regarding the nature of their project so that UMMS can advise and better assist investigators throughout the lifespan of the foreign project.

 Who should complete the form:

 All UMMS faculty, staff and trainees initiating or renewing a project with an international component.

 International components may include but are not limited to: